derhuerst/hafas-monitor-trips/readme.md

 You can listen for these events:

 - `error` – An error occured, e.g. a network error.
 - `hafas-error` – The HAFAS endpoint rejected a request with an error.
-- `position` – The current (estimated) position of a vehicle.
+- `position` – The current (estimated) position and full details of a movement/vehicle.

 If you listen to `position` events, you'll receive all movements (a movement one of >0 results of a [`radar()` call](https://github.com/public-transport/hafas-client/blob/5/docs/radar.md)) which are within the bounding box right now.
 Each movement will not have *all* stopovers of its trip though, just the next few; If you want to access all stopovers, you need to fetch the respective trip (see below).